MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-app-data-inquiry.md

 1. Select **Save** and close the page by selecting **X** (Close) or back in the browser.

-## Add the three above mobile device menu items to a menu
+## Add the new mobile device menu items to a menu

 With now having the three new *lookup* mobile device menu items, we are ready to get them added to the **Mobile device menu**.
 This is required to use them as part of a detour process.
 In this example we will create a new sub menu and add the just created mobile device menu items into it.